-Deadline for the final ballot.
+December Committee members submit ranked list of five first-round nominations to the committee chair by December 15.
+Chair sends out a ballot listing the top five choices of each member for consideration by entire committee.
+Each committee member is asked to read all of the nominated articles and then rank their top five, including rationales.
+March Deadline for the final ballot is March 15.
 The chair adds up the numbers for each article; the articles with the highest number of points wins.
 Usually one (and occasionally two) very high-ranking article(s) is (are) chosen as runner(s) up.
-In tabulating the scores, the chair should consider both the ranking and the numbers of times a particular article is mentioned by committee members, since the number of times an article is mentioned also indicates value.
+In tabulating the scores, the chair should consider both the ranking and the numbers of times a particular article is mentioned by committee members, since the number of times an article is mentioned also indicates 59 value.
 The chair may wish to assign points based on how often an article is mentioned in addition to tabulating total number of points earned, and/or note to the committee whether an article was mentioned often, but never as a top choice, for example.

-March 30 Chair notifies committee members of winners.
+April By April 1, chair notifies committee members and Association Manager of winners.
+Chair works with the Association Manager to notify winners.
+Chair prepares written end-of-year report for the ChLA Board to review and approve at annual meeting.
+May Association Manager requests accounting prepare check for the winner.
+Association Manager prepares award certificate, and arranges complimentary conference registration and banquet tickets, if the winner plans on attending.
+June At the general business meeting at the ChLA conference, the chair asks the membership to submit any and all articles they wish to have considered by the committee for the next year.
+This would include any article published whether it is published as part of a collection in a book or in a journal not considered by the committee.